sebfisch/parfold/README.markdown

-# Performance comparison of different implementations of parallel fold
+# Performance comparison of different implementations of parallel fold functions in Haskell
-# operations in Haskell